vivianchang2019/IMDB-ChatGPT/Readme.md

 1. gpt_chatbot_Demo.ipynb: Demonstrates the use of the ChatGPI API in a simple way.
 2. imdb_webscraper_Demo.ipynb: Scrapes movie data from the IMDb website.
-3. imdb_gptbot_Demo.ipynb: Builds a personal (IMDB) movie knowledge base AI using data from the IMDb website.
+3. imdb_gptbot_Demo.ipynb: Builds a personal (IMDB) movie knowledge base AI using data from the IMDb website and ChatGPI.

 ## [Explanations of scripts]